rsimsum 0.13.0

 -

-supports two new visualisations: contour plots and hexbin plots, for either point estimates or standard errors.
-They can be obtained by selecting the argumenttype = "est_density"
+autoplotsupports two new visualisations: contour plots and hexbin plots, for either point estimates or standard errors.
+They can be obtained by selecting the argumenttype = "est_density",type = "se_density",type = "est_hex", ortype = "se_hex".

 rsimsum 0.7.0